 Our MADD Tennessee court monitors focus their efforts in areas where there are not specialized DUI courts and DUI prosecutors as other state programs already track efforts in these courtrooms.
 Court monitors also do not get involved in felony cases that resulted in loss of life or injury.
 Our Victims Services Specialists are available to offer one-on-one assistance to families and victims in those cases.

 MADD’s Court Monitoring Volunteers are dedicated, learn to understand courtroom decorum, and maintain a professional demeanor.
 They receive training in how to prepare for court, the criminal process, key figures in the courtroom and their roles, and the different types of court systems.
 Unlike victim specialists/advocates who represent victims and guide them through the process, court monitors must maintain neutrality while gathering, tracking, and reporting information.

-MADD Tennessee is looking for Court Monitoring volunteers in the following counties: Bledsoe, Clay, Cocke, Fentress, Grundy, Hancock, Hardeman, Jackson, Lake, Lauderdale, McNairy, Morgan, Perry, Scott, and Van Buren counties.
+MADD Tennessee is looking for Court Monitoring volunteers.
 If you are available during daytime hours and interested in learning more, fill-out our Volunteer Sign-up Form and a Program Specialist will contact you with additional information.
 This opportunity is perfect for retirees, criminal justice and law students, psychology students, human and social service majors, or anyone with an interest in a hands-on way of helping MADD with our mission to eliminate drunk driving, fight drugged driving, prevent underage drinking, and support the victims of these crimes.

 These court monitors are MADD’s eyes and ears.
 They make up a critical piece of MADD’s mission to serve victims of this 100% preventable crime – and to make sure justice is served.